 How solar energy is Produced

-How is solar energy produced?
+How solar energy is produced

 How do you define solar power?

-Explanating the photovoltaic effect
+Explaining the photovoltaic effect

 - Metal plates and wires capture electrons and generate electricity.

-Alternatives to solar cells made of silicon
+Alternatives to silicon solar cell

-Thin-film solar cells fall into a broad category of solar cells made from light and/or flexible materials.
-Silicon (aSi) Cadmium Sulfide, Indium Gallium Selenide CIGS and Gallium Arsenide are the four main types of slim solar cell chemicals.
-Light-absorbing layers in these cells are 350 orders of magnitude less than{ in|| those in} silicon cells.
-They’re often referred to in the context of “thin-film.”
+Thin-film solar cells are a broad category of solar cells made from light and/or flexible materials.
+Silicon (aSi), Cadmium Sulfide Indium Gallium Selenide (CIGS), as well as Gallium Arsenide are four of the most common kinds of slim solar cells chemicals.
+The layers that absorb light are 350 times less than{ in|| those in} silicon cells.
+They’re referred to by the term “thin-film.”

 Other essential solar panel parts